davidbeard741/arcticfrenz-data/README.md

 ### Step 3: Automated Monitoring of NFT Holders on a Recurring Schedule

-**Prerequisites:**
+*Prerequisites:*

-- Ensure that the output JSON file from [Part 3, Step 2](https://github.com) and/or the output JSON file from [Part 2](https://github.com) is uploaded to the appropriate directory.
+	1. Uploading JSON Files: Make sure to upload the output JSON file from Part 3, Step 2 and/or the output JSON file from Part 2 to the specified directory.
-- Ensure repository settings for Actions
+	2. Action Permissions Settings: Verify the action permissions within your GitHub repository.
+Navigate to “Settings” and then select “Actions” in the sidebar.
+Choose to either allow all actions or restrict to local actions only.
+	3. Branch Protection Rules: Review and set up the branch protection rules in the repository settings to ensure code integrity.

 <br>